I identify as nondisabled. That’s a choice I make very intentionally.

 We are pretty clear that if there is an effort that impacts women, we want women at the table.
 In matters that relate to racial diversity, we do not want white people speaking for people of color.
 We would not want a parent of a gay child speaking for the LGBTQ community.

 Yet, when it comes to Disability, who is invited to the table becomes all too flexible.
 Parents of disabled children are often listened to by legislators and others despite the fact that their perspectives of disability may be considered patronizing and problematic by disability activists.
 Professionals are often asked to be the voice of disability.
 And rarely does anyone recognize that this is a problem.

-Now some professionals who are asked to speak on behalf of people with disabilities may experience a bit of discomfort because they know on some level that “nothing about us without us” means they should be inviting disabled people into the conversation.
-So a way out of this dilemma, it seems, is to claim that the experience of a bodily condition gives them the status of being a person with a disability.
+Now some professionals who are asked to speak on behalf of people with disabilities may experience a bit of discomfort because they know on some level that “nothing about us without us” means they should be inviting Disabled people into the conversation.
+So a way out of this dilemma, it seems, is to claim that the experience of having a bodily condition gives them the status of being a Disabled person.
 Boom.
 Problem solved.

 So I identify as nondisabled.
 I will certainly speak out and will work to use my nondisabled privilege to improve access, challenge the dominant narrative of disability and remove barriers.
 But I will make sure when I do speak up, what I say is informed by the education I’ve received from Disabled activists.
 And I’ll make sure that the seat at the table is reserved for those who actually experience disablement.